orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 ---

 Can phrase the conceptual extremes as an assumption of halting at the boundary, clearly then you consteuct from there the idra, what if that wasn't the case - it not being the boundary at all.
 Hence the words pointing to some extreme are more accurately phrased as an assumption like that; "But there could be arbitrary structure there which is ignored"

-could use the pond dance as an example, "dont need to know to predict"

 ---